gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 * The tiles aren't positioned and don't look the way I anticipated, and don't really read as tiles.

-I think I have enough hunches to move towards a version two.

 > Prompt: Reduce the size of the grid as this is a simplified representation.
 Remove the premium square colorings.
 Remove the tiles.
 Keep the middle square pink and add a black star overlaid and centered on it.

 !["scrabble2"](/img/scrabble2.png)

-Thoughts:

-* I took what felt like a risk asking Claude to do four things at once, but it worked out okay.
+* It felt like a risk asking Claude to do four things at once, but it worked out okay.

 * I like the simplified grid dimensions.

-I'll make some modifications that I think would make this look better including assigning colors.

 > Prompt: Make the grid 9x9 and make the size a little larger.
 Set the board color to #F1DDC7.
 Set the pink color to #F59F9F.
 Replace the inner grid with a single gridline instead of double gridlines to simplify.
 Make sure the star is centered.

 !["scrabble3"](/img/scrabble3.png)

 Oops.
-I may have asked for too much at once.
 Let's fix this.

 > Please complete the grid.
 The lines on the right of the board aren't finished.
 It also looks like the rightmost outer border is thicker than the others.

 !["scrabble4"](/img/scrabble4.png)

-Alright, not bad.
+> Add 5 square #F1DDC7 tiles arranged in a row underneath the grid.
+The tiles each display one letter from the letters "R", "S", "T", "L", "E" in black.